zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 The base implementation called BrowserPagelet offers built in __call__ and render methods which provide the different template lookup.
-Take a look at the BrowserPage class located in z3c.pagelet.browser and you can see that render method returns a IContentTemplate and the __call__ method a ILayoutTemplate defined in the z3c.layout package.
+Take a look at the BrowserPagelet class located in z3c.pagelet.browser and you can see that render method returns a IContentTemplate and the __call__ method a ILayoutTemplate defined in the z3c.layout package.